 - as a supplement to maintain healthy skin and hair.

 The banana in this recipe gives it an extra smooth consistency.
 My body loves a banana as an energy snack or even for breakfast.
-It contains a fair amount of fiber and potassium—this fruit is my secret weapon to help me maintain regular bowel movements.

-One small orange adds not only extra vitamin C but gives this breakfast smoothie a smooth sweet taste.
 When peeling the orange, keep as much as possible of the white part between the fruit and the peel.
-It contains vitamin C, fiber and is rich in citrus flavonoids (Read the power of flavonoids in citrus)
+It contains vitamin C and fiber and is rich in citrus flavonoids.

 To change the flavors, you can opt to: